ppy/osu-wiki/wiki/Internet_Relay_Chat/en.md

 needs_cleanup: true
 ---

-# What is Internet Relay Chat?
+# Internet Relay Chat

-The [Internet Relay Chat](http://en.wikipedia.org/wiki/Internet_Relay_Chat), also known as IRC, is a well established standardized protocol for chatting with numerous clients available to connect with.
+The [Internet Relay Chat](https://en.wikipedia.org/wiki/Internet_Relay_Chat), also known as IRC, is a well established standardized protocol for chatting with numerous clients available to connect with.

 ## osu!Bancho

 osu!Bancho offers a gateway for IRC (in-game chat) access.
 You can connect with your own client and chat with other people without using the game client.
 Take note that this IRC protocol is modified therefore do not expect your client's features to work properly.

-**Notice: [HexChat](http://hexchat.github.io/) is known to have problems with osu!'s IRC** ([bug report of HexChat's GitHub](http://github.com/hexchat/hexchat/issues/818)), consider using another client if it bothers you.
+**Notice: [HexChat](https://hexchat.github.io) is known to have problems with osu!'s IRC** ([bug report of HexChat's GitHub](https://github.com/hexchat/hexchat/issues/818)), consider using another client if it bothers you.

 ## How to connect